Lev-Shapiro/cyberSecuritySchoolProject/README.md

 `python3 main.py` - opens an radio button to select whether you want to encrypt or load the directory.

 ## Used Libraries
+INSTALL ALL: `pip install -r requirements.txt`

+OR SEPARATELY

 Typer: `pip install "typer[all]"`
 PyInquirer: `pip install PyInquirer`
 Rich: `pip install rich`